 A quick recipe search for Almond Joy Cookies on Facebook returns essentially two treat types on opposite ends of the spectrum.
 The true cookie version includes plenty of flour to yield a classic-looking result, with a slightly chewy texture, but doesn’t provide the weighty coconut component of the candy bar that I want.

-The other Almond Joy Cookies Recipe camp takes the “macaroon” route, like the popular version of Almond Joy cookies Get in My Belly produced (along with a pretty tantalizing video).
+The other Almond Joy Cookies Recipe camp takes the “macaroon” route, like the popular version of almond joy cookies recipe allrecipes produced.

 Coconut is definitely the star in these cookies, preserving the classic density of the candy bar, but I wanted to create a version that gives chocolate a bigger seat at the table.
 And produces a dough that yields consistent results for everybody.
 A more heavenly recipes almond joy cookies.

 My preferences for the ideal Almond Joy Cookies does mean a slightly longer ingredient list than the macaroon-ish versions.
 The popular 4 ingredient Almond Joy Cookies recipe, for example, sticks with the basics – using the Almond Joy triad of ingredients referenced above with condensed milk to pull it all together for baking.